-Su-Han has represented clients across a range of industries including technology, social media and gaming, and healthcare.
+Su-Han has represented clients of varying sizes across a range of industries including technology, social gaming, and healthcare.
 Her experience includes defending claims arising under the Securities Act of 1933, the Securities Exchange Act of 1934, the Private Securities Litigation Reform Act, the Securities Litigation Uniform Standards Act, the California Corporations Code, and the Delaware General Corporations Law.
 She has litigated at the civil trial and appellate court levels in federal and state courts throughout California and the Delaware Court of Chancery, as well as in SEC administrative proceedings and criminal cases.

 Su-Han has an active pro bono practice and has been awarded the State Bar of California’s Wiley W. Manuel Award for Pro Bono Legal Services on multiple occasions.
 She has won an appeal in the Ninth Circuit on behalf of a prisoner asserting a Section 1983 excessive force claim.